Tangzhong or water roux is a cooked mix of flour and water used in breadmaking. It makes the bread softer and increase its shelf life.

 The 65°C can be accurately predicted by looking at way the mix transforms while cooking.
 At this temperature the spoon that you have been using to stir the mix will start leaving a visible trail all the way to the bottom of the pan (pic).
 The consistency of the mix has changed into a thick paste and all the water is absorbed into the flour.

 This is your cue to turn off the heat and transfer the contents to another dish, cover and let cool.
 The mix will not release water as it cools.
-Keep the tangzhong covered as we do not want to dry it out.
+Keep the Tangzhong covered as we do not want to dry it out.
 If not using the same day refrigerate it for 2 to 3 days.

 Using Tangzhong in Bread Recipes